earljay-caoile-401-advanced-javascript/simple-api/README.md

 Type the following into the Terminal or Git Bash: `json-server --watch ./data/db.json`

+Routes work off the following URL: `http://localhost:3000`
+- i.e.: get route for categories is `http://localhost:3000/categories`
+- get route for an individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/1`

 ##### Stretch Goal

-Type the following into the Terminal or Git Bash: `node server.js`
+Type the following into the Terminal or Git Bash: `nodemon server.js`

+Routes work off the following URL: `http://localhost:3000/api/v1`
+- i.e.: get route for categories is `http://localhost:3000/api/v1/categories`
+- get route for an individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/api/v1/1`

 ### Viewing Homepage

 Type `http://localhost:3000/` into your browser.
 A page should appear showing that you are running the server.
+Below is the homepage with the stretch goal implementation (custom results shown)

 ![homepage](homepage.png "homepage")

-### Endpoints (both original and stretch goal)
+#### Endpoints (both original and stretch goal)

-Routes work off the following URL: `http://localhost:3000`
-- i.e.: get route for categories is `http://localhost:3000/categories`
-- get route for individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/1`

 **/categories** GET, POST